CONGRESSIONAL DISTRICTS: NJ-2, 3

 PROJECT GOALS: The purpose of this project provides for a channel through the inlet and through the outer bar, a channel of suitable hydraulic characteristics extending in a northwesterly direction from the gorge in the inlet to Oyster Creek channel and through the latter channel to deep water in the bay, and the maintenance of a channel to connect Barnegat Light Harbor with the main inlet channel.
 The project also provides for protecting the inlet channel with two converging stone jetties.

-COMMENTS: Barnegat Inlet was selected as one of ten national beneficial use pilot projects authorized by WRDA Section 1122 with the State of NJ as the nonfederal sponsor.
-The Project Management Plan for this effort was completed in March 2019 and work in FY19 will be completed through Regional Sediment Management funds.
-Nearshore placement and island creation/marsh restoration are anticipated with navigation channel sediments.
+COMMENTS: Barnegat Inlet was selected as one of ten national beneficial use pilot projects authorized by WRDA Section 1122 with the State of NJ as the non-federal sponsor.
+The Project Management Plan for this effort was completed in March 2019 and design and data collection efforts in FY19 were completed through Regional Sediment Management funds.
+Nearshore placement in the nearshore zone off of Harvey Cedars and island creation/marsh restoration are anticipated with navigation channel sediments in FY 2020.